warehouse-13/cosmic/build-docs/docs/shopping-list.md

 If you are going from scratch, this should get you started:

 - [Raspberry Pi board(s)][4b] with minimum 4GB RAM.
-	(2+ is cooler but I know how hard it is to get these nowadays.
+	(2 or more boards is cooler but I know how hard it is to get these nowadays.
 I spent a day aggressively sniping people on eBay to get mine.)
 	I have only tested on 4B Models but I guess in a pinch a 3B _might_ be okay, but no promises.